 Returning to Eqn.
-(4), the configurations in the second partition-element-consisting of those from variants $p{C1}$ and $p{C3}$ -satisfy rules (1) and (3) of Defn.
+(4), the configurations in the second partition-element-consisting of those from variants p{C1} and p{C3} -satisfy rules (1) and (3) of Defn.
 3.6, and so form a single partition-element.

 Defn.
 3.6 implicitly defines a minimality condition for specialization slicing.
 As stated, because of the "iff" in item (3), Defn.
 3.6 defines a unique partition.
 An alternative would have been to state item (3) as "... $B \subseteq E$ implies Elems(A) = Elems(B)."
-In that case, we would want the coarsest partition among
+In that case, we would want the coarsest partition among all candidates, so that the specialized program consisted of as few specialized procedures as possible.
+By stating item (3) as "... $B \subseteq E$ iff Elems(A) = Elems(B)," the unique partition specified by Defn.
+3.6 is the coarsest of the (hypothetical) candidates.9

-DEFINITION 3.7.
+Definition 3.7.
 A specialization slice is optimal if it is sound, complete, and minimal.
-A specialization-slicing algorithm A is optimal if for all slicing problems, A computes an optimal slice. $\square$
+A specialization-slicing algorithm A is optimal if for all slicing problems, A computes an optimal slice. \square